• Skip to main content

 California prompt payment statute:

 California Health & Safety Code 1371.
-A health care service plan, including a specialized health care service plan, shall reimburse claims or a portion of a claim, whether in state or out of state, as soon as practicable, but no later than 30 working days after receipt of the claim by the health care service plan, or if the health care service plan is a health maintenance organization, 45 working days after receipt of the claim by the health care service plan.
+A health care service plan, including a specialized health care service plan, shall reimburse claims or a portion of a claim, whether in-state or out-of-state, as soon as practicable but no later than 30 working days after receipt of the claim by the health care service plan, or if the health care service plan is a health maintenance organization, 45 working days after receipt of the claim by the health care service plan.

 Florida Insurance prompt payment statute: